rcifw/rcifw.github.io/docs/software/jupyter-notebook.md

 ## Running Jupyter as a Batch Job

-Instead of starting an interactive job with `salloc --qos=interactive` you may submit a batch job that automatically starts Jupyter.
+Instead of starting an interactive job with `srun --pty bash` you may submit a batch job that automatically starts Jupyter.
 Create a slurm script like this one and give it a name like `jupyter.sh`.
 Make the script executable with `chmod u+x jupyter.sh`.

 ```bash
 #!/bin/bash